Version 4, 04 February 2026

 We also collect information via Interdisciplinary Support Teams: -

-Interdisciplinary Support Team means members of the sportscotland Supported Athletes’ support staff consisting of “Medical and Scientific Support Staff” and “Performance Management Staff”.
+Interdisciplinary support team means members of the sportscotland supported athletes’ support staff consisting of “Medical and Scientific Support Staff” and “Performance Management Staff”.
 The Inter-disciplinary Support Team is made up of sportscotland staff and non-sportscotland staff.
-This Privacy Notice applies to sportscotland staff and non-sportscotland staff, including: all permitted sportscotland contract service providers; SGBs; British Governing Bodies (NGBs); your personal coaches; and other permitted individuals involved in your medical care and support.
+This Privacy Notice applies to sportscotland staff and non-sportscotland staff, including all permitted sportscotland contract service providers; SGBs; National Governing Bodies (NGBs); your personal coaches; and other permitted individuals involved in your medical care and support.

 Our Purposes for Processing Personal Data